 Two years after Teresa was born, Martin Luther, a German Augustinian friar, lit the fire of the Protestant Reformation which, within the space of a single generation swept across Europe with unprecedented religious and political consequences.
 The sixteenth century became an age of revolt and reform to which Teresa was not immune, nor did she wish to be: her revolt and her reform were of a different kind.

 Though she understood Luther’s passion for reform, she did not share his vision of how this was to be achieved.
 She experienced, as he did, the reality of sin and evil and the weakness of human nature, but she knew also God’s mercy and the transforming power of his grace.
-She knew, too, that the only revolt was against the sin and evil in her own heart and that reform, wherever it ultimately ended, had to begin within.
+She knew, too, that the only revolt was against the sin and evil in her own heart and that reform, wherever it ultimately ended, had to begin from within.
 Teresa’s answer to Luther was not the chilled statements of the Council of Trent, but the witness of her own grace-filled soul, so powerfully portrayed in her writings and in her life.

 A conciliar age

 Like ourselves, Teresa lived in the age of a great council.
 The Council of Trent opened in 1545 and continued intermittently till 1563.
 These years correspond to one of the most crucial periods in Teresa’s life – her own interior struggle to surrender herself whole-heartedly to God and her exterior struggle to begin the Carmelite Reform (with the foundation of St Joseph’s in Avila).
 It is not difficult to discern in God’s providence the profound relationship between the work of Trent and the efforts of Teresa.